 In fact, according to ReliaQuest’s 2019 Security Technology Sprawl Survey, security teams are reaching their “security tool tipping point,” resulting in decreased visibility and response effectiveness with the addition of new tools, leading to increased organizational risk.

-In a CISO panel discussion titled “Cybersecurity in 2025” led by ReliaQuest Founder and CEO Brian Murphy, we heard first-hand from industry-leading CISOs on the growing need to not only improve visibility in their organizations, but also the desire to feel confident in using automation for threat response.
+In a CISO panel discussion titled “Cybersecurity in 2025” led by ReliaQuest Founder and CEO Brian Murphy, we heard from industry-leading CISOs on the growing need to not only improve visibility in their organizations, but also the desire to feel confident in using automation for threat response.